shield02/alx-higher_level_programming/0x05-python-exceptions/README.md

-3-safe_print_division - Script safely prints division of two integers 4-list_division - Script that divides two list element by element 5-raise_exception - Script that raises a type exception
+3-safe_print_division - Script safely prints division of two integers 4-list_division - Script that divides two list element by element 5-raise_exception - Script that raises a type exception 6-raise_exception_msg - Script that raises exception with a message